prince-wayne/Portfolio-React-Revision/Notes/Notes/Timesheet.md

 **Summary**

 We are not having the best luck, very unfortinit turn of events.
 Our computer is starting to crash mid flow of work.
 Struggles from: being sick, no phone data, no home WI-FI; sounds a lot less than it's active affect, but, this week we will remain at the library if able.

+**Reminder**

+Our design file is from a time before we decided to include our blog page, don't do the about page until you've redesigned it.

 **Target hours this week** | Role | Value
 |-- | - | - |